luhuimao/morgan/bench-exchange/README.md

 investor's trades and Swapper's swap requests.
 To achieve this state the following must occur in order:

-- Start the Solana blockchain
+- Start the Morgan blockchain
 - Start the Swapper thin-client
 - The Swapper subscribes to change notifications for all the accounts owned by the exchange program id.
-The subscription is managed via Solana's JSON RPC interface.
+The subscription is managed via Morgan's JSON RPC interface.
 - The Swapper starts responding to queries for bid/ask price and OHLCV